Climb three sacred peaks, meet apprentice geisha, and drink award-winning sake

 ANA offers one-hour flights between Tokyo's Haneda Airport and Shonai Airport.
 Buses connect Shonai Airport with central Tsuruoka and Sakata.
 Shonai Kotsu operates an eight-hour overnight bus between Shinjuku, Tokyo, Akihabara and Ueno stations, and Tsuruoka and Sakata stations.

 One of Japan's holiest spots, the Dewa Sanzan are three sacred mountains, each with shrines at their peaks.
 The mountains blend Buddhist and Shinto traditions.
 Mt.
-Haguro represents birth and Mt.
-Gassan, the tallest, represents death.
+Haguro represents the present and Mt.
+Gassan, the tallest, represents the past.
 Mt.
-Yudono, which represents rebirth, is the most sacred of all.
+Yudono represents the future.

 Mt.
 Haguro is the smallest and is accessible all year round, even during the winter when the region experiences heavy snowfall.
-With a five-story pagoda listed as a National Treasure and a shrine with one of the thickest thatched roofs in Japan, it's an ideal spot to find peace and tranquility as you wander through a forest filled with 600-year-old cedar trees.
+With a five-story pagoda listed as a National Treasure and a shrine with one of the thickest thatched roofs in Japan, it's an ideal spot to find peace and tranquility as you wander through a forest filled with cedar trees that are 350 to 600 years old.

 At Mt.
 Yudono, you can experience the training of the ascetic monks of the mountains by donning a type of all-white religious attire called shiro-shozoku and participating in waterfall ablutions and walking on hot coals.

-Just outside of Tsuruoka is Kamo Aquarium , with sharks, crabs, sea lions and more.
+Within Tsuruoka City is Kamo Aquarium , with sharks, crabs, sea lions and more.
 The real draw, though, is its massive jellyfish collection, which earned Kamo a place in the Guinness Book of World Records.

 Be sure to stop by the Oyama sake-brewing district in Tsuruoka, which is home to four award-winning sake breweries.
 Free sake tastings at the Oyama New Sake & Brewery Festival in early February, which celebrates the brewery's latest batch.